Cucumber Sandwiches

 • 4 slices whole wheat sandwich bread

-• 1 small or ½ big cucumber thinly sliced
+• 1 small or ½ big cucumber peeled and thinly sliced

 Instructions

-• In a small bowl, whisk together the cream cheese, Greek yogurt, lemon juice, dill and black pepper.
+• In a small bowl, stir together the cream cheese, Greek yogurt, lemon juice, dill, and black pepper.

-• Remove the crust, if desired, and cut each sandwich into four smaller squares.
-Serve immediately or refrigerate for up to 24 hours
+• Cut off the crust if desired, cut each sandwich into four smaller squares, and serve.

 Notes

-Storage: Store the sandwiches in an airtight container in a fridge fro up to 24 hours.
+Storage: Store the sandwiches in an airtight container in the fridge for up to 24 hours.

 Nutrition